ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

   - Signups disabled - admin will register therapists and researchers
   - Authentication must pass through Nginx proxy (now working)
   - Auth tokens stored in browser local storage

+- **Component Styling and Architecture**:
+  - Need to update Shadcn UI Vue components to work properly with Tailwind 4
+  - Will review and update the theming system for consistent styling
+  - May need to add proper data-slot attributes for component variant styling
+  - Should consider updating color definitions to use OKLCH format instead of HSL

 - **Architecture**:
   - Vue.js frontend with Pinia state management